prettydiff/wisdom/Web_Productivity.md

 ## Definition

-Productivity is simply the ability to decrease the expenses required to accomplish a required business task.
+Productivity, in general, is simply the ability to decrease the expenses required to accomplish a required business task.
 From an economic perspective qualities such as labor expenses, duration, tools, talent deficits, and so forth can all be classified as expenses.
 Ultimately this means all discussions of productivity are ultimately subjects of business management.
 The most simple means to calculate expense is something like:

     var a = number of people assigned to a given effort, b = average cost per person,